dartsushi/Loop-TNR_RGflow/README.md

 The original descriptions of Loop-TNR can be found in [Phys.
 Rev. Lett.
 118, 110504](https://arxiv.org/abs/1512.04938).

-The validity of my cade is not guaranteed.
+The validity of my cades are not guaranteed.
+You may try other models by changing the initial tensors in "Initialization.py".

 You might to pip install sympy and ncon.